ameliasutton/FOLIO-Permission-Management/README.md

 * Place .csv data file in the program's directory.
 * Create a subfolder in the program's directory called "Logs"
-* Open cmd and navigate to the program's directory and run main.py
+* Open cmd and navigate to the program's directory and run main.py (or "rolesMain.py" for Eureka environments)
 * When prompted enter the name of your .env file
 * When prompted enter "refresh"
   * The script will update the Permissions and Service Points .csv files with the users' current permissions